Kenneth A. Clarke

-Kenneth A. Clarke (or Ken Clarke) serves as the Executive Director for Rescue Village, a humane society located in Geauga County, Ohio.
-He had previously served as the President and CEO of Pritzker Military Museum and Library in Chicago.
+Kenneth A. Clarke (or Ken Clarke) serves as the executive director for Rescue Village, a humane society located in Geauga County, Ohio.
+He had previously served as the president and CEO of Pritzker Military Museum and Library in Chicago.
 He has also authored, published, edited and produced works as Kenneth Clarke and KC Clarke.

 Early life

 Clarke's family has served in the military in every generation between the American Revolution and World War II, including Simeon Prior – something he credits with his interest in military history and the citizen soldier.

-He earned his BA in English and Political Science from Taylor University in 1992.
+He earned his BA in English and political science from Taylor University in 1992.
 Following that, he studied for a MA in English at Miami University (1994).

 Career

 Clarke has spent most of his career working in the non-profit spheres.
 He has served in some capacity at the Ohio Historical Society, John G Shedd Aquarium, Ohio State University, The Poetry Center at the School of the Art Institute and Safer Foundation.

 While Clarke was at the Poetry Center, it began publishing its annual anthology Hands on Stanzas.

 At Pritzker Military Museum and Library, Clarke first served as Vice President of Administration and Operations.
 He began producing and hosting episodes of Pritzker Military Presents and Citizen Soldier, the library's two web and television programs.
-He took over as the Museum's president and CEO in 2012.
+He took over as the museum's president and CEO in 2012.
 While at the Pritzker Military Museum and Library he created, and was one of the architects of the World War One Centennial Commission's 100 Cities/100 Memorials matching grant program sponsored by the Pritzker Military Museum and Library that helped communities across the United States renovate World War One monuments.

 Clarke joined Blockland Cleveland, a technology focused economic development initiative of JumpStart, Inc. and other Cleveland organizations in 2018.

-Clarke joined Rescue Village, also known as the Geauga County Humane Society, in March of 2021.
+Clarke joined Rescue Village, also known as the Geauga County Humane Society, in March 2021.

 Clarke is a former board member of the USO of Illinois, and a former board member of National History Day.
 Clarke is a member of Sons of the American Revolution.